Microtypography: Availability

 Adobe InDesign provides microtypography and is based on the Hz-program developed by Hermann Zapf and Peter Karow.
 As of August 2007, InDesign is available for Apple Mac OS X and Microsoft Windows operating systems.

 Scribus provides limited microtypography in the form of glyph extensions and optical margins.
 It is available for Windows, Mac OS X, Linux, various BSD flavours, and others.

 The pdfTeX extension of TeX, developed by Hàn Thế Thành, incorporates microtypography.
 It is available for most operating systems.
-As of June 2022, pdfTeX is not fully compatible with XeTeX, an extension of TeX that makes it easier to use many typographic features of OpenType fonts (in 2010, support for protrusion was added to it.). pdfTeX is almost fully supported (except for the adjustment of interword spacing and of kerning) with LuaTeX, yet another extension of TeX which offers all of the benefits of XeTeX (and some others).
+As of June 2022, pdfTeX is not fully compatible with XeTeX, an extension of TeX that makes it easier to use many typographic features of OpenType fonts (in 2010, support for protrusion was added to it.). pdfTeXs microtypography extensions are almost fully supported (except for the adjustment of interword spacing and of kerning) with LuaTeX, yet another extension of TeX which offers all of the benefits of XeTeX (and some others).
 For LaTeX, the microtype package provides an interface to the pdfTeX microtypographic extensions; ConTeXt, another typesetting system based on TeX, offers both microtypographical features such as expansion and protrusion (a.k.a. hanging punctuation) and OpenType support through LuaTeX.

 Heirloom troff, an OpenType-compatible (and open-source) version of UNIX troff, supports protrusion, kerning and tracking.

 The word-processing packages OpenOffice.org Writer and Microsoft Word do not, As of August 2015, support microtypography.
 They allow pair kerning and have limited support for ligaturing, but automatic ligaturing is not available.

 GNU TeXmacs supports microtypography features such as expansion, protrusion, kerning and tracking.

+Typst supports multiple features of microtypography.
+These include expansion, contraction and hanging punctuation.

-Robin Williams suggests methods for achieving protrusion with word processors and desktop publishing packages that do not make it directly available.
+Author Robin Williams suggests methods for achieving protrusion with word processors and desktop publishing packages that do not make it directly available.